canonical/checkbox/checkbox-ng/docs/dev/intro.rst

 Get the source
 --------------

-Source code for PlainBox is kept along with several other related projects in the `checkbox` project on launchpad.
+Source code for Plainbox is kept along with several other related projects in the `checkbox` project on launchpad.
 You will need to use bzr to get a local copy.